Shubham-Prabhu/portfolio/final_project_Shubham.md

 #### Project Structure
 a) Visualisation depicting total number of deaths in the United States and the reasons behind them.
 Here I would like to show how obesity related diseases are one of the major leading reasons behind the deaths. <br />
 b) I would now continue this story by showing what percentage of poeple in United States consume fast-food on a daily basis, which is one of the most important reason behind obesity related diseases. <br />
-c) Further continuing this story, I would like to show what categories of people in the United States are more inclined towards consuming fast-food on a daily basis.
+c) Further continuing this story, I would like to show what categories of people in the United States are more inclined towards consuming fast-food on a daily basis. <br />
+d) I want to tell a story how different factors affect fast-fooding eating habits of people in the United States and analyse and who should particularly be more conscious about eating more fast-food.

 #### Initial Sketches / Wirefames
 a) This pie-chart depicts the percentage of various causes of deaths in the United States